ElectronicBabylonianLiterature/cuneiform-ocr-classification-detection/README.md

 repository (https://github.com/ElectronicBabylonianLiterature/cuneiform-ocr) based on mmdetection to unify both models to get the final model.
 This is due to dependencies of the two repositories.
 For the data use https://github.com/ElectronicBabylonianLiterature/cuneiform-ocr-data.

-The checkpoints of the pretrained models can be found (here)[https://syncandshare.lrz.de/getlink/fi39rfQ11LtbxEBTmwVs2u/]
+The checkpoints of the pretrained models can be found here: https://syncandshare.lrz.de/getlink/fi39rfQ11LtbxEBTmwVs2u/

 ### Requirements (Tested with Python 3.11 )